Over 50s Life Cover plus

 A simple, affordable way to leave behind a cash lump sum for your loved ones

-Not all Over 50s Life Cover is the same
+Not all Over 50s Life Cover

 Over 50s Life Cover Plus is a quick and simple way to leave behind some helpful money for your family.
 Anyone can apply as long as you are between 50 – 80 years old and a UK resident.
 Like everyone else, we offer guaranteed acceptance without a medical.